kevinsogo/compgen/docs/preparation.md

 Again, note that `### @import` is important.

 Here's a validator that can also check subtasks.
-It takes the subtask name as an argument:
+It takes the subtask name as the first argument:

 ```python
 from sys import *